Stella-Nthenya/The-Poetry-Room/README.md

 This is a project that retrieves poems from different poets.
 The project has been developed with the aim of providing a simple and user-friendly interface for users to read poems online.

+# Technologies Used
+- HTML5
+- CSS
+- JavaScript

 ## Features

 - Retrieve poems from different poets